Isabelle-Wittmann/webpage/README.md

 **Licence**: Apache-2.0

-*Originally developed to evaluate challenge submissions for the 2025 EARTHVISION Challenge at CVPR ([competition details](https://www.grss-ieee.org/events/earthvision-2025/?tab=challenge)), NeuCo-Bench is now released for local benchmarking and evaluation.*
+*Originally developed to evaluate challenge submissions for the 2025 EARTHVISION Challenge at CVPR ([competition details](https://www.grss-ieee.org/events/earthvision-2025/?tab=challenge)), NeuCo-Bench is now released for local benchmarking and evaluation.
+Additional tech details in [http://arxiv.org/html/2510.17914](http://arxiv.org/html/2510.17914)*

 NeuCo-Bench is a **benchmarking framework** designed to evaluate how effectively compressed embeddings preserve information for downstream tasks.